 The outermost layer of the eye, the cornea, is very important in terms of focusing vision, as it allows us to see while light passes through to the retina.
 But with 10 million people around the world needing surgery that can prevent corneal blindness resulting from diseases and infectious disorders like trachoma, and nearly 5 million who are already suffering from total blindness due to corneal scarring from abrasions, burns, and lacerations, there just aren’t enough corneas to go around for transplant patients.
 3D printed corneas, made from human stem cells, seem to be the best way to fix this problem, and a research team from Newcastle University in the UK has managed to do just that.

-The Newcastle researchers – Abigail Isaacson, a PhD student from the Institute of Genetic Medicine; Dr. Stephen Swioklo; and Che J. Connon, Professor of Tissue Engineering – have 3D printed the first human corneas, and published their proof of concept research in a paper, titled “3D Bioprinting of a Corneal Stroma Equivalent,” in the journal Experimental Eye Research this month.
+The Newcastle researchers – Abigail Isaacson, a visiting researcher from the Institute of Genetic Medicine; Dr. Stephen Swioklo; and Che J. Connon, Professor of Tissue Engineering – have 3D printed the first human corneas, and published their proof of concept research in a paper, titled “3D Bioprinting of a Corneal Stroma Equivalent,” in the journal Experimental Eye Research this month.

 The abstract reads, “Corneal transplantation constitutes one of the leading treatments for severe cases of loss of corneal function.
 Due to its limitations, a concerted effort has been made by tissue engineers to produce functional, synthetic corneal prostheses as an alternative recourse.
 However, successful translation of these therapies into the clinic has not yet been accomplished.
 3D bioprinting is an emerging technology that can be harnessed for the fabrication of biological tissue for clinical applications.
 We applied this to the area of corneal tissue engineering in order to fabricate corneal structures that resembled the structure of the native human corneal stroma using an existing 3D digital human corneal model and a suitable support structure.
 These were 3D bioprinted from an in-house collagen-based bio-ink containing encapsulated corneal keratocytes.
 Keratocytes exhibited high cell viability both at day 1 post-printing (>90%) and at day 7 (83%).
 We established 3D bio-printing to be a feasible method by which artificial corneal structures can be engineered.”